shayanfarahvash/CAL_Capstone_Project/README.md

 <p align="center">Figure 5: Statistics of filter components</p>

-To assess data quality, box plots of filter components were presented in Fig6.
+To assess data quality, box plots of filter components were presented in Figure 6.
 Most components showed tight distributions, except for Cs_2 and Cs_1, which had noticeably large outliers.
-Outliers were detected and removed using the Interquartile Range (IQR) method—a robust approach commonly used for isolating extreme values.
+Outliers were detected and removed using the Interquartile Range (IQR) method, a robust approach commonly used for isolating extreme values.
 The process was applied to the Log10-scaled target variables (df_y), as log-scaling normalizes the wide dynamic range of component values and improves outlier detection.
-Values outside the interval [Q1 - 1.5 * IQR, Q3 + 1.5 * IQR]—often referred to as the "whiskers" of a box plot—were considered outliers.
-These outlier rows were then removed from the original, unscaled dataframe (df) to generate a new, cleaned dataset named df_cleaned.
+Values outside the interval [Q1 - 1.5 * IQR, Q3 + 1.5 * IQR], which is often referred to as the "whiskers" of a box plot, were considered outliers.
+Those outlier rows were then removed from the original unscaled dataframe (df) to form a new, cleaned dataset named df_cleaned.

 <p align="center">